2nd Infantry Division (United States): Recent times in Korea

 On 13 June 2002, a 2ID armored vehicle struck and killed two 14-year-old South Korean schoolgirls on the Yangju highway as the vehicle was returning to base in Uijeongbu after training maneuvers.
 Sergeants Mark Walker and Fernando Nino, the two soldiers involved, were found not guilty of negligent homicide in a subsequent General Court-martial.
 The deaths and court-martial were the subject of anti-American sentiment in South Korea; the two girls are annually memorialized near US military bases in South Korea to this day.

-The 2nd Infantry Division is still headquartered in Korea, with a number of camps near the DMZ.
-Command headquarters are at Camp Humphreys in Pyeongtaek-si.
+The 2nd Infantry Division is in South Korea, with a number of camps near the DMZ.
+Command headquarters are located at Camp Humphreys in Pyeongtaek-si, some 40 miles south of Seoul.